-If I make brown rice or any other carb that needs to be boiled then I usually make that step two.
-Next are my veggies: after cleaning and cutting them, I’ll either throw them on the stove or prepare to roast them in the oven once the meat is out.
+If I make brown rice or a carb that needs to be boiled, I usually make that step two.
+Next are my veggies.
+After cleaning and cutting, I either throw them on the stove or prepare to roast them in the oven once the meat is out.
 I’m also a big fan of frozen veggies, I try to keep a few staples on-hand (broccoli, cauliflower, kale).

 This week’s meal prep

 For lunch I made orange ginger chicken in the crock pot and paired it with brown rice, roasted red potatoes and green beans.
-I had three large boneless, skinless chicken breasts in my freezer and added 1 cup of orange juice, a tablespoon of coconut oil, red pepper flakes, pepper, 1.5 TB of honey into the crock pot on high for 2.5 hours.
-I added a little cornstarch mixed in chicken broth to the crock pot when there was about 20-25 minutes left to thicken the sauce.
+I used the three large boneless, skinless chicken breasts in my freezer.
+I added in 1 cup of orange juice, a tablespoon of coconut oil, red pepper flakes, pepper, 1.5 TB of honey into the crock pot on high for 2.5 hours.
+When there were about 20-25 minutes left, I added a little cornstarch mixed in chicken broth to thicken the sauce.

-I cubed the potatoes (2 large) and sprinkled them with extra virgin olive oil, pepper, and a little sea salt and roasted them at 425° for about 30 min.
-This meal could easily be made for dinner, but I I went with smaller portions to make it appropriate for lunch.
+I cubed the potatoes (2 large) and sprinkled them with extra virgin olive oil, pepper, and a little sea salt.
+Roast them at 425° for about 30 min.
+This meal could easily be made for dinner, smaller portions make it appropriate for lunch.

 Burrito Bowls (Cilantro lime rice, grilled chicken, black beans, cheese and avocado)